I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 However, my plan has one major disadvantage, which is that we won’t know the final cost until the job is complete.
 A lot of clients find it challenging to work with this uncertainty.

-For this reason, I can provide you a fixed quote, provided you understand that I will adjust the final quality to match the agreed price.
+For this reason, I can also provide you a fixed quote, provided you understand that I will adjust the final quality to match the agreed price.
 If your original translation is excellent, I can review and tweak it to a high-quality level and still stay within the budget.
-However, if the original translation is terrible (a much more common case, unfortunately, especially since I’m often given disguised machine translation to repair), then I will only be able to improve it to a limited extent if the budget is fixed.
+However, if the original translation is terrible (a much more common case unfortunately, especially since I’m often given disguised machine translation to repair), then I will only be able to improve it to a limited extent if the budget is fixed.

-Don’t forget, though, that regardless of whether you choose the fixed-quality or fixed-price delivery, I will still provide you with complete transparency in the form of an itemized cost breakdown based on the edit-distance metric so that you always receive uniform value in an objectively measurable way.
-This is something that you will not get under the conventional revision approach.
+Don’t forget that regardless of whether you choose the fixed-quality or fixed-price delivery, I will still provide you with complete transparency in the form of an itemized cost breakdown based on the edit-distance metric so that you always receive uniform value in an objectively measurable way.
+This is an advantage of my service that you will not enjoy under the conventional revision approach.

 Levels of revision